watersavingtips1.jpg

 • As the first green roof built on a city-owned building in Denver, the green roof over Offshoots Café at York Street demonstrates the benefits of green roofs to communities and the environment.
 Gardens Navigator includes a virtual tour featuring plant species data and irrigation records to gauge each plant’s suitability for green roof applications.

-• Since June 2006 the Gardens has participated in The Community Collaborative Rain Hail and Snow Network, a citizen science project tracking precipitation.
+• Since June 2006 the Gardens has participated in The Community Collaborative Rain Hail and Snow Network, a community science project tracking precipitation.
 Every day of the year, a precipitation report is submitted using the CoCORaHS approved gauge.
 The information submitted through this program is used by climatologists, weather forecasters and a wide variety of government and scientific entities to track the effects of precipitation on people, crops, wildlife and ecosystems.

 Sign up for our e-newsletters!